-For these reasons, and in accordance with the precedents on separation of powers established by my predecessors from the first to the last, I have concluded that it would be contrary to the public interest to make available any information which would enable the subcommittee to identify and hold accountable any individual with respect to any particular speech that he has reviewed.
-I, therefore, direct you and all personnel under the jurisdiction of your Departnext not to give any testimony or produce any documents which would disclose in histormation, and I am issuing parallel instructions to the Secretary of State.
-The principle which is at stake here cannot be automatically applied to every request for information.
-Each case must be judged on its own merits.
-But it, not intend to permit subordinate officials of our career services to bear the runt of congressional inquiry into policies which are the responsibilities of their superiors.
+For these reasons, and in accordance with the precedents on separation of powers established by my predecessors from the first to the last.
+I have concluded that it would be contrary to the public interest to make available any information which would enable the subcommittee to identify and hold accountable any individual with respect to any particular speech that he has reviewed.
+I, therefore, direct you and all personnel under the jurisdiction of your Departnext net to give any testimony or produce any documents which would disclose in h information, and I am issuing parallel instructions to the Secretary of State.